BobocGeorge254/Different-ways-to-sort-an-array/README.md

 Insertion Sort - insertion sort iterates, consuming one input element each repetition, and grows a sorted output list.
 At each iteration, insertion sort removes one element from the input data, finds the location it belongs within the sorted list, and inserts it there.
 It repeats until no input elements remain.
 Average complexity - O(n^2)

+Shell Sort - it can be seen as either a generalization of sorting by exchange or sorting by insertion.
+The method starts by sorting pairs of elements far apart from each other, then progressively reducing the gap between elements to be compared.
+Average complexity - O(n log^2 n)

 Here are the results.